-Robust kale, crunchy, Napa cabbage, crisp pumpkin seeds, plus a handful of grated Parmesan come together in the most satisfying of salads.
-The dressing pulls it all together, a tangy, blend of olive oil, apple cider vinegar, apple juice or cider, maple syrup, Dijon and garlic.
-You will want to eat this all year round.
+In this recipe, robust kale, crunchy napa cabbage, crisp pumpkin seeds, and a handful of grated Parmesan come together for the most satisfying of salads.
+The dressing pulls it all together: a tangy blend of olive oil, apple cider vinegar, apple juice (or cider), maple syrup, Dijon, and garlic.

-Chick-fil-a Kale Crunch Salad
+Chick-fil-A Kale Crunch Salad

-If anyone had doubts about the pervasiveness of kale in our diets, they needed to look no further than fast food restaurants.
-It a certain sign that a vegetable has locked itself into mainstream eating when you see it on the likes of meus such as Chick-fil-A.
+If anyone has doubts about the pervasiveness of kale in our diets, they should look no further than fast food restaurants.
+It’s a certain sign that a vegetable has locked itself into mainstream eating when you see it on the likes of menus such as Chick-fil-A.

 Kale Crunch Salad: A serious winner of a salad, with kale, Napa cabbage, hulled pumpkin seeds, and an addicting dressing.Tweet This